J0NTrollston/CSCE-436_Advanced_Embedded_Systems/Lab3/README.md

 - Any register with bit fields will have the bit index setup as #define's with a name ending in "Bit".
 - The flagQ and flagClear registers need to be at the same address.

 Below is a flowchart of reading in data from the Left and Right bus using the ready signal.
-Note that the flowchart is reffering to an algorithm where the Interrupt Service Routine (ISR) is not being used.
+Note that the flowchart is referring to an algorithm where the Interrupt Service Routine (ISR) is not being used.
 In this case the algorithm uses polling to grab data where it waits in essentially a while loop waiting for the ready signal to go high.
-For later functionality this is disgarded and a ISR is used instead.
+For later functionality this is discarded and a ISR is used instead.
 This way we can enter the ISR when the data is ready instead of slowing down the software further waiting for the ready signal.

-##### Functionality flowchart showing algorithm withoug ISR (Interrupt Service Routine)
+##### Functionality flowchart showing algorithm without ISR (Interrupt Service Routine)
 ![flowchart for reading in L/R bus](Images/flowchart.PNG)

 A good portion of the functionality i.e. Rising/Falling Edge trigger, Ch1/Ch2 trigger or Lab2 internal functionality can all be changed by using a u8 data type and changing the values to their respective "Boolean" values.
 For example, to trigger off of channel 1 we would need to enable a variable.
 From the variable we look at an if statement and send it off to the slave register to be read in the datapath.